What is the Temporomandibular Joint?

 - injuries to the jaw area

-- dental procedures (even prolonged mouth opening)
+- dental procedures (even prolonged mouth opening during dental treatment)

 - various forms of arthritis